InfiniTimeOrg/InfiniTime/README.md

  * BLE advertising, connection and bonding
  * BLE CTS client (retrieves the time from the connected device if it implements a CTS server)
  * Push button to go to disable screen (and go to low power mode) / enable screen (and wake-up). **NOTE** : I'm not completely sure the power consumption is optimal, especially in sleep mode.
 Any help to measure and debug this is welcome.
+ * Touch panel : wake up when sleeping and draw square on screen when running

 ## Stub using NRF52-DL
 ![Pinetime stub](./images/pinetimestub1.jpg "PinetimeStub")